Welcome to NY's Premier Equine Osteopathic

 "Equine Osteopathy is the specific application of the principles and standards developed in human osteopathy, translated, adapted and modified to the unique structure and physiology of the equine.
 Equine Osteopathy is a manual therapy that works successfully with veterinary medicine to aid horses in staying healthy even with the unnatural demands that are placed on them in their life with people."

--World Alliance of Equine Osteopaths
+-Definition per the World Alliance of Equine Osteopaths

 How we like to describe it at X Factor...

-Osteopathy unencumbers flow.
-Specifically, flow of vital fluids throughout the body.
+Osteopathy unencumbers flow. --Specifically, flow of vital fluids throughout the body.

 This includes blood, lymph, and cerebrospinal fluid.